dabonneville/feedloggr/README.md

     from feedloggr.utils import update_feeds
     with flask_app.app_context():
         new_items = update_feeds()
-        print('Feedloggr was updated with %i new items.' % new_items)
+        print('feedloggr was updated with %i new items.' % new_items)

-Feedloggr will then run through each one of it's stored feeds' URLs and download any new items and store them in the database.
+feedloggr will then run through each one of it's stored feeds' URLs and download any new items and store them in the database.

 Configuration
 -------------
-Feedloggr has only a few, simple configuration variables it will try to use:
+feedloggr has only a few, simple configuration variables it will try to use:

     FEEDLOGGR_MAX_ITEMS = [int]
-    Tell Feedloggr how many items it should try to load from a feed when updating news.
+    Tell feedloggr how many items it should try to load from a feed when updating news.

     FEEDLOGGR_URL = [string]
-    Register Feedloggr at this url prefix (example: /feedloggr).
+    Register feedloggr at this url prefix (example: /feedloggr).

 Templates
 ---------
-By default, Feedloggr tries to load a base template `base.html` and add it's content to a `content` block.
-You can easily make your own base template in your app and override Feedloggr's.
+By default, feedloggr tries to load a base template `base.html` and add it's content to a `content` block.
+You can easily make your own base template in your app and override feedloggr's.
 Example:

     <!DOCTYPE html>
     <meta charset="UTF-8">